An Expert Travel Guide to Greece

 A travel guide to Greece wouldn’t be complete without including Santorini.
 One of the famous Cyclades islands in the Aegean Sea, there’s fascinating geological history here as the island was devastated by a volcano in the 16th century BC, which dramatically shaped its landscape.
 Most impressively perhaps is the caldera or underwater crater.
 Beautiful yet eerie, the caldera measures 12 by 7 km (7.5 by 4.3 mi), and is flanked by 300 m (980 ft) high cliffs on three sides.

-For a meditative and zen-like retreat to call your own, check out Plum Guide home Iremia.
-Boasting a hot tub and dipping pool, you’ll probably want to spend at least one day of your holiday simply lounging at this gorgeous home.
+For a meditative and zen-like retreat to call your own, check out our home Iremia.
+Boasting a hot tub and dipping pool, you’ll probably want to spend at least one day of your holiday simply lounging around here.

 Dinner on the island is all about Sea Satin Market, a true Mykonos institution.
 Bring your friends and take over a long table for dinner followed by dancing on said table.
 Live music and entertainment will keep you happy all night long, or at least until you decide if you’re